sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

     `a` stands for 5GHz and `b` stands for 2.4GHz.
     `abg` means we want to see both 2.4GHz and 5GHz networks.

-    And, the output will show the networks on the 5GHz band networks as well.
+   The output will show the networks on the 5GHz band networks as well.

     ```bash
     CH 60 ][ Elapsed: 1 min ][ 2025-07-25 12:54